Burn Calories Without Torturing Your Joints on Elliptical Trainers

 Have you ever caught yourself slouching at your desk all day?
 An elliptical might help fix that.
 The machine naturally guides you into proper posture – it’s like having a friendly personal trainer nudging your form into place.
 Compare that to a treadmill, where it’s all too easy to end up running like the Hunchback of Notre Dame without even realizing it.

 But wait, there’s more (and this is the good stuff).
 Spending just 30 minutes a day on an elliptical – or hitting that magic number of 7,000-8,000 steps – does way more than help with weight management.
 It’s like giving your body a daily tune-up.
-Your risk of diabetes drops, your cholesterol behaves, and your blood pressure stays in check.
+Your risk of diabetes decreases, your cholesterol levels improve, and your blood pressure remains in check.
 Your heart and lungs get stronger, which means better oxygen delivery.

 And for all you desk warriors out there (you know who you are), an elliptical session is precisely what your body craves after a long day of sitting.
 It wakes up those sleeping muscles and gets everything flowing again.
 Think of it as hitting the reset button on your body after being stuck in office-chair mode all day.